apache/storm/examples/storm-hbase-examples/README.md

 # Storm HBase Integration Example

-This is a very simple set of topologies that show how to use the storm-hbase package for accessign HBase from storm.
+This is a very simple set of topologies that show how to use the storm-hbase package for accessing HBase from storm.

 ## HBase Setup

 First you need an instance of HBase that is setup and running.
-If you have one already you can skip to setting up the table, if not download a copy from http://archive.apache.org/dist/hbase/1.4.4/ and untar the result into a directory you want to run it in.
-Then follow the instructiuons from https://hbase.apache.org/0.94/book/quickstart.html to setup a standalone HBase instance.
+If you have one already you can start setting up the table using hbase shell, if not download a copy from http://archive.apache.org/dist/hbase/1.4.4/ and untar the result into a directory you want to run it in.
+Then follow the instructions from https://hbase.apache.org/0.94/book/quickstart.html to setup a standalone HBase instance.
 Be aware that when you run `start-hbase.sh` an instance of zookeeper will also be started.
 If you are testing using a single node storm cluster you can skip running zookeeper yourself as the hbase zookeeper instance will work.

 Before we can run the topology we need to setup a table in HBase to store the results.